 The books are all available at Barnes and Noble.
-Also check out Library ebooks (and Oxford Scholarship Online)
+Also check out Library ebooks (and Oxford Scholarship Online).
+Many are available online.

-All other readings will be available via ejournals, the internet, or emailed by the instructor.
+All other readings will be available via ejournals, the internet, or put on PIAZZA by the instructor.
 See the Course Outline for details.

-- \ Readings denote policy articles and video clips online.
-These are generally short current events reading that are enlightening and often entertaining as well. - \\ Readings denote scholarly articles and books that are highly recommended readings, but not essential.
+- Readings denote policy articles and video clips online.
+These are generally short current events reading that are enlightening and often entertaining as well. - Readings denote scholarly articles and books that are highly recommended readings, but not essential.
 Graduate students should make a point of reading these as well.
 They could also be discussed as part of class presentations.

-Students are strongly encouraged to get a subscription to the daily Financial Times and the weekly The Economist.
+Students are strongly encouraged to get a subscription to the daily Financial Times (free for BU students) and the weekly The Economist.